 A Northern Title—In the South

 Some additional background.
-Mazar’s above-cited Nuzi texts, for example, constitute a huge trove of some 5,000 tablets, largely from the Hurrian period and dating to the second millennium b.c.e., discovered during the 1920s and ’30s excavations of the ancient city of Nuzi (in northern Iraq).
+Mazar’s above-cited Nuzi texts, for example, constitute a huge trove of some 5,000 tablets, largely dating to the second millennium b.c.e., discovered during the 1920s and ’30s excavations of the ancient city of Nuzi (in northern Iraq).
 They, along with related troves of second-millennium b.c.e. inscriptions from the northern Syrian city of Ugarit, have proved to be a treasure trove for understanding ancient language, geopolitics, commerce and everyday life.

 In light of these documents, we now have archaeological precedent for the use of both forms of Araunah’s name—Arau-nah (phonetically ‘rw-nh, equivalent to the Hurrian erwi-ne) and Avar-nah (‘wr-nh, equivalent to ewri-ne).